microsoft/samples-for-ai/README.md

 - Install latest NVIDIA GPU driver, CUDA 9.0, and cuDNN 7 if applicable.
 - Install latest **Python 3.5 or 3.6**.
 Other Python versions are not supported.
 - Run the following commands in a terminal:
+    > [!NOTE]
+    >
+    > - If your Python distribution is installed in the system directory (e.g. the one shipped with Visual Studio 2017, or the built-in one on Linux), administrative permission (e.g. "sudo" on Linux) is required to launch the installer.
+    > - Pass "**--user**" argument, if you want to install to the Python user install directory for your platform.
+Typically ~/.local/, or %APPDATA%\Python on Windows.
+    > - The installer will detect whether NVIDIA GPU cards are available and set up software for CUDA 9.0 by default.
+You can pass "**--cuda80**" argument to force installing software for CUDA 8.0 .

     ```bash
     git clone https://github.com/Microsoft/samples-for-ai.git
     cd samples-for-ai